 Contrary to popular belief, the iconic pastry was introduced by Austrian bakers whom settled in Denmark in the 1840s.
 This is why in Danish, the pastry is actually called “wienerbrød” – meaning “Viennese bread”.

 #33: The Oresund Bridge connects Denmark and Sweden

-#35: The first country to legalise same-sex unions
+#35: Denmark is the first country to legalize same-sex unions

-In 1989 Denmark became the first country in the world to legalise same-sex unions, and in 2012 same-sex marriages was granted.
+In 1989 Denmark became the first country in the world to legalize same-sex unions, and in 2012 same-sex marriages was granted.

 #36: Home to the oldest and second oldest theme parks in the world